 The average human spends 26 years of life sleeping.
 That's a lot of z's, and for what?
 Interestingly, the question of why we sleep is one of the great mysteries of biology.

 Most theorists believe that sleep is of particular importance to the health of the brain or the nervous system.
 After all, the effects of sleep deprivation usually take a mental toll, often in the form of memory loss, hallucinations or even seizures.
-Sleep deprivation takes a physical toll on your brain, too, according to a new study published in the Journal of Neuroscience.
-It turns out your brain eats itself when you don't get enough sleep.
-New Scientist reports:

 The brain cells that destroy and digest worn-out cells and debris go into overdrive in mice that are chronically sleep-deprived.
 In the short term, this might be beneficial – clearing potentially harmful debris and rebuilding worn circuitry might protect healthy brain connections.
 But it may cause harm in the long term, and could explain why a chronic lack of sleep puts people at risk of Alzheimer’s disease and other neurological disorders, says Michele Bellesi of the Marche Polytechnic University in Italy.